hacketyhack/hacketyhack/lessons/beginner/programming.md

-Click on the editor tab (
+Click on the editor tab to get started:

 ![Not this one, silly! the one on the left!](static/tab-new.png)

-) to get started.

 ### Type it in!